Loudon Wainwright III And Vince Giordano Play From The Great American Songbook

 (LAUGHTER)

-WAINWRIGHT: I mean, it's idealistic.
+WAINWRIGHT: It's very idealistic.
 But - and I think Bing Crosby might have had a big hit with this one.
 We took a shot and did it.
 It's just a great, lovely little song that's positive.
-So - and yeah, as you say, you know, this material was in the Depression.
+So - and, yeah, as you say, you know, this material was in the Depression.
 People needed to be lifted.
-And I think as we were making this record, Randy and Vince and Stewart and I, you know, we're getting the feeling that it might be a good thing for now because it is optimistic and hopeful and - but we'll see what happens.
+And I think as we were making this record, Randy and Vince and Stewart and I - you know, we're getting the feeling that it might be a good thing for now because it is optimistic and hopeful and - but we'll see what happens.

 GROSS: So this is "The Little Things In Life," an early Irving Berlin song?